dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 - Zaps are public anyway[^fn-zaps-public]
 - Lightning setup is complicated[^fn-npub-cash]
-- No setup required for on-chain, less friction for users
+- No setup required for on-chain, less friction for users[^fn-friction]
 - We have already built it and it works, so why not give users the option

 As I've mentioned in the [long back-and-forth thread][vitor-thread] with Vitor, I am not against